 NIT offers an undergraduate level semester abroad for students of Turkish Studies and Middle Eastern Studies.
-This semester provides you with a unique possibility to gain first-hand knowledge about Turkey, its language, people and cultures while living in the bustling metropolis of Istanbul, the cultural and economic center of the country.
+This semester provides you with a unique possibility to gain knowledge about Turkey, its language, people, and cultures.

 In the semester, you follow Turkish language courses as well as courses on the culture and society in Turkey, on the metropolis of Istanbul in the 20th and 21st century, and on Turkey’s changing place in the region and the world.
-All courses are taught at the Netherlands Institute in Turkey, by specialists in their academic fields.
+All courses are taught by instructors who are specialists in their academic fields.

 The semester is primarily intended for students enrolled in Middle Eastern Studies (Faculty of Humanities) at Leiden University.
-If you are a second-year BA student in this program, you are eligible to come to Istanbul.
+If you are a second-year BA student in this program, you are eligible to attend the NIT Semester.
 Please get in touch with the student advisor of your program to ask about prerequisites.

 If you are a student from another faculty or university and interested in this semester, please contact us directly (below) to check the possibilities.

-The NIT offers four courses which add up to 30 EC during the semester.
+The NIT offers four courses that add up to 30 EC during the semester.
 The courses are taught by accomplished instructors who have been affiliated with prestigious universities in Istanbul.

 The NIT provides different levels of Turkish classes designed according to the students’ language levels.
-The courses aim at developing the students’ comprehension, writing, and speaking skills in addition to improving their cultural understanding.
+The courses aim at developing the students’ comprehension, speaking, writing, and reading skills in addition to improving their cultural understanding.

 This course investigates the history and development of Turkey through the lens of its biggest metropolis.
-Istanbul was the capital of the Roman, Byzantine and Ottoman empires under different names and has for centuries been the historical, political, cultural and economic heart in the region.
+Istanbul was the capital of the Roman, Byzantine, and Ottoman empires under different names and has for centuries been the historical, political, cultural, and economic heart of the region.
 To this day Istanbul continues to be the economic and cultural center of Turkey, despite losing its status as the capital city to Ankara.
 The course deals with topics of urbanization, industrialization, population dynamics, minorities, migration, heritage, urban renewal, and gentrification.

-During the course weeks of the semester, you have about 15 hours of instruction per week.
+During the course weeks of the semester, you have about 12 hours of instruction per week.
 Additionally, you will have homework, assignments, and projects to work on individually and with your fellow students.
-Approximately once a week, there will be city excursions, visits to theatres and exhibitions and other NIT activities to join outside class hours.
-Halfway during the semester, there is a three-day excursion to one or two other cities in Turkey.

 The language of instruction is English.
 Turkish language classes are offered at several levels, from near beginner to heritage speaker.
 At the start of the semester, the most appropriate level for each student will be assessed.

-If you are thinking about taking your semester abroad in Istanbul, please fill out the following form.
+If you are thinking about taking the NIT semester, please fill out and submit the following form by December 1, 2021.

-We realize that you may have to wait for the results of your exams and resits of the first semester before you know for certain that you can come to Istanbul.
+We realize that you may have to wait for the results of your exams and resits of the first semester before you know for certain that you can join the semester.
 Nevertheless, whether you already have or are still waiting for permission, we recommend that you send us the NIT registration form as soon as possible.

 The institute is located in the central district of Beyoğlu, on the main pedestrian street Istiklal Caddesi.
 This is a lively neighborhood, with many shops, restaurants, nightlife and other things to do.
-The institute is housed in a building of Koç University, and makes use of this university’s classrooms and other facilities for the semester.
 The institute has a well-equipped library with study places.
-The staff of the institute is always available for assistance regarding your stay in Istanbul
+The staff of the institute is always available for assistance regarding your semester at NIT.

-For all your questions about the semester, about the academics and the practicalities, please get in touch with semester coordinator Dr. Ülker Sözen at firstname.lastname@example.org.
+For all your questions about the semester, about the academics, and the practicalities, please get in touch with semester coordinator Aysel Arslan at firstname.lastname@example.org.

 For information about university prerequisites and permissions, as well as about financial support options offered by Leiden University, please contact your student advisor at the university.